go-bun/bunrouter-docs/docs/guide/README.md

 })
 ```

-`bunrouter.New` accepts a couple of options to customize the route:
+`bunrouter.New` accepts a couple of options to customize the router:

-- `WithNotFoundHandler(handler bunrouter.HandlerFunc)` - overrides the handler that is called when
+- `WithNotFoundHandler(handler bunrouter.HandlerFunc)` overrides the handler that is called when
   there are no matching routes.
-- `WithMethodNotAllowedHandler(handler bunrouter.HandlerFunc)` - overrides the handler that is
+- `WithMethodNotAllowedHandler(handler bunrouter.HandlerFunc)` overrides the handler that is called
-  called when a route matches, but the route does not have a handler for the requested method.
+  when a route matches, but the route does not have a handler for the requested method.
-- `WithMiddleware(middleware bunrouter.MiddlewareFunc)` - adds the middleware to the router's stack
+- `WithMiddleware(middleware bunrouter.MiddlewareFunc)` adds the middleware to the router's stack of
-  of middlewares.
+  middlewares.
 Router will apply the middleware to all route handlers including `NotFoundHandler`
   and `MethodNotAllowedHandler`.

 For example, to log requests, you can install `reqlog` middleware: